Best guns in Warzone [Season 5]: Warzone weapon tier list

 Bruen Mk9 (S-Tier) – Best guns in Warzone

-Yes, the Bruen is indeed one of the very best guns in Warzone – if not the very best at the moment.
+Yes, the Bruen is still one of the very best guns in Warzone – if not the very best at the moment.
 Featuring the same incredible damage, fire rate, and dropoff stats as the PKM, the Bruen is elevated to S-Tier by its 60 Round Mags option, which gives it the handling of an Assault Rifle while maintaining the blistering power of an LMG.
 It is, quite simply, overpowered.
-I think many were expecting a nerf to the Bruen with Season 5, but apparently that will be coming later on, so we can all enjoy (or resent) its dominance a little longer.
+I think many were expecting a much larger nerf to the Bruen with the August 11 patch.

 Grau 5.56 (S-Tier) – Best guns in Warzone